Strain Effects on Auger-Meitner Recombination in Silicon

-Our calculation methodology uses eigenvalues, wave functions, and electron-phonon coupling matrix elements generated by density functional theory (DFT) and density functional perturbation theory (DFPT) calculations, which we obtain using the \texttt{Quantum ESPRESSO} code\cite{Giannozzi2009,Giannozzi2017,Giannozzi2020} within the local density approximation (LDA) for the exchange-correlation functional.\cite{Ceperley1980,Perdew1981} We use a Troullier-Martins\cite{Troullier1991} norm-conserving pseudo-potential throughout our calculations.
-We use a relaxed lattice parameter of \(a=5.379\) {\AA} for the unstrained structure.
-To obtain the biaxially strained structures, we adjust the in-plane lattice constants (X and Y) by \(\mp1\%\) and allow the out-of-plane Z direction to relax.
-This gives us an out-of-plane lattice parameter of 5.420 {\AA} for the compressive biaxial strain condition and 5.337 {\AA} for the tensile biaxial strain condition.
-We chose to study this magnitude of strain because it is readily achievable in real systems and leads to sizable valley (\(>170\) meV) and band (\(>125\) meV) energy splitting for the electrons and holes, respectively (Fig. \ref{fig:bands}a,c).
-Since the spin-orbit splitting is only \(\sim\)45 meV in silicon,\cite{Bona1985,Ponce2021} the band-structure splitting effects are dominated by strain.
-We calculated the LDA eigenvalues on an \(8\times8\times8\) Brillouin-zone sampling grid and interpolated them to fine grids using the maximally localized Wannier function method\cite{Marzari2012} and the \texttt{Wannier90} code.\cite{Pizzi2020} While we performed G\textsubscript{0}W\textsubscript{0} (GW) calculations to obtain quasiparticle corrections to the LDA eigenenergies for all three structures, we found that in all cases the GW corrections were effectively rigid shifts to the band gaps (Fig. S1).
+We calculated the LDA eigenvalues on an \(8\times8\times8\) Brillouin-zone sampling grid and interpolated them to fine grids using the maximally localized Wannier function method\cite{Marzari2012} and the \texttt{Wannier90} code.\cite{Pizzi2020} While we performed G\textsubscript{0}W\textsubscript{0} (GW) calculations to obtain quasiparticle corrections to the LDA eigenenergies for all three structures, we found that in all cases the GW corrections were effectively rigid shifts to the band gaps (Fig. S2).
 To avoid the added complexity of performing Wannier-function interpolation on the GW quasiparticle energies to arbitrary \textbf{k}-points, we opted to rigidly shift the band gaps to 1.00 eV for the compressed system, 1.12 eV for the unstrained system, and 0.95 eV for the tensile system.
 These values were chosen because they are consistent with the experimental value for unstrained silicon,\cite{Bludau1974} the LDA band gap differences between the strained and unstrained structures, as well as with experimental band-gap values for strained silicon reported in the literature.\cite{Munguia2008} To calculate the AMR coefficients, we used the same converged Brillouin zone sampling grids of \(50\times50\times50\) and \(\delta\)-function broadenings of 0.1-0.2 eV discussed in our previous work.\cite{Bushick2023} We use a temperature of 300 K and free-carrier concentration of \oee throughout our calculations.
 Under these conditions, Coulomb-enhancement effects to the AMR rate that arise from many-body interactions are weak and can be safely ignored.\cite{Richter2012,Bushick2023}